MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-workspaces.md

 Once you have created one or more workspaces, you can easily switch between workspaces, including the demo workspace.

-To switch to a different workspace, select the **Workspace** name on the AI for Customer Service Insights title bar.
-AI for Customer Service Insights opens the **Workspaces** drop-down list.
+To switch to a different workspace, select the **Workspace** name on the Customer Service Insights title bar.
+Customer Service Insights opens the **Workspaces** drop-down list.

 > [!div class="mx-imgBorder"]
 > ![Workspaces list](media/ai-csi-workspaces-list.png)

 Select a workspace from the list.
-AI for Customer Service Insights opens the workspace and displays the customer service data associated with the workspace in the dashboards.
+Customer Service Insights opens the workspace and displays the customer service data associated with the workspace in the dashboards.

 ## Delete a workspace

-If you no longer want AI for Customer Service Insights to display a workspace in the list of current workspaces, you can delete it.
+If you no longer want Customer Service Insights to display a workspace in the list of current workspaces, you can delete it.

-To delete a workspace, select the **Settings** button on the AI for Customer Service Insights title bar, and then select **My workspaces**.
+To delete a workspace, select the **Settings** button on the Customer Service Insights title bar, and then select **My workspaces**.

 > [!div class="mx-imgBorder"]
 > ![My workspaces](media/ai-csi-settings-my-workspaces.png)